dtoczala/ibm-cloud-landing-page/README.md

 ---
 # IBM Cloud Administration

-One of the nice things about a Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) is that you have the abilty to provide computing environments quickly for your internal development customers.
+One of the nice things about a Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) is that you have the ability to provide computing environments quickly for your internal development customers.
 In order to do this, you need to manage and administer your IBM Cloud environment.
 There are some basic administrative things that you should be aware of - and that you need to put into place.

 ## Organization of Your IBM Cloud

 You need to break up your IBM Cloud account into different Cloud Foundry organizations (or orgs), with a single org for each project and team.
 You can then add users to an org, and give them access, roles and permissions so they can do work within that org.
 You can then create individual spaces underneath that org, with each space representing a different stage of development, or development environment.
-It is then possible for each team to create their own deployment pipelines which will provide a DevOps capability for their project - and automated eployments to a variety of different environents.
+It is then possible for each team to create their own deployment pipelines which will provide a DevOps capability for their project - and automated deployments to a variety of different environments.
 You can read more about this approach in [Bluemix and Watson – Getting started right](https://developer.ibm.com/dwblog/2017/ibm-cloud-bluemix-watson-new-customers/).

-You can also use Resource Groups to help define groups of resources in your infrastructure, and then provide the ability to limit access ot those resources.
+You can also use Resource Groups to help define groups of resources in your infrastructure, and then provide the ability to limit access to those resources.
 The article on [Resource Groups and Access Management](https://www.ibm.com/blogs/bluemix/2017/12/resource-groups-access-management/) discusses some best practices for managing and using resource groups to help provide security.

 ## Tools You Can Use

 Here is a list of some of the tools that are available to help in the administration and management of your IBM Cloud infrastructure.
-Check these out, and use the ones that seem to fit best with your own usage of the IBM Cloud.
+Check these out and use the ones that seem to fit best with your own usage of the IBM Cloud.

 - [My Console](http://myconsole.mybluemix.net/) - a simple app deployed out on the IBM Cloud which will ask for your credentials, and will then display an interactive view of your IBM Cloud environment and usage.
 - [Billing Insights](https://mybilling.mybluemix.net/#/login) - this application is nice, read the [blog post on the tool](https://www.ibm.com/blogs/bluemix/2017/09/get-real-time-billing-insights-bluemix-account/), and you can grab the [code for it from GitHub](https://github.ibm.com/maria-borbones/mybilling) and deploy your own version if you want.